Talk to others with an Ostomy

 I have an ileostomy and have discovered that my skin in general is sensitive to adhesive and I have a few allergies.
 So a lot of gluey things like tape, stoma powder, and a lot of wafers are irritating.
 Hollister wafers seem to be the least irritating but that's a personal problem.

-I to experience itching underneath my wafer now and then and it's either because I'm leaking and the output is irritating my skin, or I am developing a yeast infection.
+I also experience itching underneath my wafer now and then and it's either because I'm leaking and the output is irritating my skin, or I am developing a yeast infection.

 Sometimes you have to try something unconventional.